aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_Diffusion_Explicit.md

     print('Could not found 7 in the sequence')
 ```

 We solved the problem but is our solution efficient or elegant?
 No. $7$ can end up being located at `i=9999` but the odds are obviously quite low.
-It means that most probably we are going to perform $n$ unnecessary iteration.
+It means that most probably we are going to perform unnecessary iterations.
 It can be $5$ unnecessary iteration but it can as well be $9995$. **That is why there are `while` loops**. `while` loops are also called **indefinite loops**.
-They execute until certain condition is satisfied.
+They execute until a certain condition is satisfied.
 Schematically their syntax is the following:

 ```python
 while <condition>:
     <do things>
 ```

 The loop will execute until `<condition>` evaluates to `False`.
-Straightforward way to exit `while` loop is to modify `<condition>` inside the loop.
+A straightforward way to exit a `while` loop is to modify `<condition>` inside the loop.
 It is also worth mentioning that the code snippet

 ```python